-NOTE: On Master Image agents service will not be running, and you will not be able to upgrade.
-Hence, install agent on the base machine.
+- On Master Image agents service will not be running, and you will not be able to upgrade.
+Hence, install agent on the base machine. - From ZENworks 2020 Update 2 onwards, if enhanced security feature is enabled, then ensure that you specify the authorization key during the agent installation.